lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 In this tutorial, we will go through the steps needed to run the DMFT loop until convergence.
 This will be done starting from a converged QSGW of the paramagnetic phase of La2CuO4.

-In tutorial dmft2 we will highlight some possible source of error and how to prevent them.
+In tutorial _dmft2_ we will highlight some possible source of error and how to prevent them.

 ### Set up of the calculation
-After copying the relevant files in the input folders, you need to compile broad_sig.f90 and add a command line to the ctrl file.
+After copying the relevant files in the input folders, you need to compile *broad_sig.f90* and add a command line to the *ctrl.lsco* file.
 You can type the following commands:
 ~~~
 mkdir lmfinput qmcinput                              # prepare input folders